Comment

 III.
 Development Ventriloquism

 In this section, I demonstrate a similar process of ventriloquism within the development context.
-My central suggestion is that development produces scenarios in which the development practitioners’ substitutes impose their own judgments for those of the beneficiaries they aim to assist, while claiming to represent the recipient’s voice.
+My central suggestion is that development at times produces scenarios in which the development practitioners’ substitute their own judgments for those of the beneficiaries they aim to assist, while claiming to represent the recipient’s voice.
 This is ‘development ventriloquism’.

 Macroenvironment: The issue of development ventriloquism has macro and micro components.
 On the macro level, in recent years, the World Bank, IMF, and other major development actors have promoted "partnerships”.
 This shift coincided with a move away from top-down approaches like Structural Adjustment Programs (SAPs) towards more "country-driven" development strategies“.6 Nevertheless, power imbalances and inequalities within the global development system still exist that sometimes limit the extent of genuine partnership.
 Below, I draw on historical and contemporary cases to demonstrate development ventriloquism.

-Inadvertent development ventriloquism: Khader critiques the concept of "inadvertent ventriloquism" in development work, where practitioners inadvertently impose their own views on the communities they aim to assist.7 He analyzed a case where a missionary in Africa claimed that Lombaba women wanted to end polygamy, which he linked to HIV/AIDS.
-However, as polygamy was seen as a socioeconomic asset in the region, while missionaries at the time strongly disapproved of polygamy.8 The author questions the authenticity of this narrative, suggesting Oliver may have unconsciously imposed his own views, rather than listening to what the women themselves were saying, an example of "inadvertent development ventriloquism."
+Inadvertent development ventriloquism: Khader critiques the concept of "inadvertent ventriloquism" in development work, where practitioners inadvertently impose their own views on the communities they aim to assist.7 He analyzed a case where a missionary in Africa claimed that the Lombaba women wanted to end polygamy, which he linked to HIV/AIDS.
+However, polygamy at the time was seen as a socioeconomic asset in the region, while missionaries strongly disapproved of polygamy.8 The author questions the authenticity of this narrative, suggesting Oliver may have unconsciously imposed his own views, rather than listening to what the women themselves were saying, an example of "inadvertent development ventriloquism."
 9 This form of ventriloquism may stem from practitioners underestimating beneficiaries' capacity; overvaluing their own expertise; confirming pre-existing assumptions; and seeking validation for their views.10

 Turning an experience into a story: Aid workers are at risk of simplifying their beneficiaries’ complex lived experiences into narratives that align with their own objectives, while sacrificing contradictory, complex, or uncategorizable data.
 The chaotic nature of the beneficiaries’ lived experiences may be smoothened into stories about either the subjects as victims, or as empowered agents taking control of their lives with the help of aid.
 I recall a conflict at an exhibition for Syrian refugees in Japan.
 A Syrian man objected to being labeled a ‘refugee’, finding the term undignified and connoting helplessness.
 He emphasized that he had voluntarily chosen to leave Syria instead of being forced to, and preferred to be identified by his name instead of as a “refugee”.
 The exhibition organizer, however, saw the term ‘refugee’ as crucial for acknowledging the injustice he had suffered under the Assad regime.
 This led to a heated exchange, with the organizer ultimately dismissing the man's concerns as a politically motivated one potentially indicating support for the Assad regime.
 In this case, the organizer represented the man in a way by which he did not wish to be represented by, by ventriloquizing his experiences and projecting her own narrative onto them.